With permission, Mr Speaker, I would like to make a statement about coronavirus.

 A former director of public health who lives in my constituency has been in touch to express serious concerns about the real possibility of a second wave of coronavirus and his fear that lessons have not been learnt from the Government’s response to the pandemic.
 What plan does the Secretary of State have to get an independent body to conduct an accelerated review of the Government’s response to covid-19 so far, so that we do not make the same mistakes again?

 I am going to be cheeky, Mr Deputy Speaker.
 I think I can help the right hon.
 Member for New Forest West (Sir Desmond Swayne) with his problem about wearing a mask.
 He is a knight of the realm, so he should just consider it a visor.

 But to the serious question that I want to ask.
-It is very clear from the way that covid has rolled out that lots of people are going to have brain injury-like conditions and there is going to be a substantial need for long-term rehabilitation.
-This mirrors the work that needs to be done for those who have had traumatic brain injuries and stroke, many of whom have not had the support this year, for obvious reasons, but are desperate for it.
-I understand the Chancellor of the Duchy of Lancaster is setting up a cross-departmental ministerial group, which will meet before the end of this month.
+It is very clear from the way covid has rolled out that lots of people are going to have brain injury-like conditions and there is going to be a substantial need for long-term rehabilitation.
+This mirrors the work that needs to be done for those who have had traumatic brain injuries and stroke, many of whom have not had the necessary support this year, for obvious reasons, but are desperate for it.
+I understand that the Chancellor of the Duchy of Lancaster is setting up a cross-departmental ministerial group, which will meet before the end of this month.
 Will the Secretary of State make sure that the rehab for people with brain injury, whether from covid or from anything else, is in place?